ZhuangLab/storm-control/storm_control/test/README.txt

 And run the tests with:
 py.test --boxed

-So that each test gets run in it's Python instance.
+So that each test gets run in it's own Python instance.